Toy Magnet Child Injuries

 Magnets manufactured or imported on or after the April 1, 2015, effective date must meet the new performance standard.
 Once the safety standard becomes effective, the manufacture, importation, distribution or sale of high-powered magnet sets that are subject to the federal standard and do not comply will be illegal.

-If your child was seriously injured by a product, including after swallowing a toy magnet, please use the form below to contact an experienced personal injury attorney at Lieff Cabraser.
-Alternatively, you may call us toll-free at 1 (800) 541-7358 and ask to speak to attorney Fabrice Vincent.
+If your child was seriously injured by a product, including after swallowing a toy magnet, please use the form on this page to contact an experienced personal injury attorney at Lieff Cabraser.